Hilton Smith: Negro league career

 In late 1936, Smith signed with the Kansas City Monarchs.
 From 1937 until his retirement in 1948, Smith was a star pitcher on the Monarchs.
 He possessed an outstanding curveball, but was overshadowed by his more flamboyant teammate Satchel Paige.
 Often Paige would pitch the first three innings of a game, leaving Smith to pitch the remaining six.
 Also, unlike Paige, Smith was a very good hitter.
+Smith led the Negro American League in wins three times (1937–38, 1941).
+He also led the NAL with strikoutes four times (1937–39, 1941).
+He was tied with Ray Brown as the second player in Negro league history to win the pitching Triple Crown, doing so in 1938 with 9 wins, 88 strikeouts, and a 1.92 ERA.

 Post-playing career and death

 After retiring from baseball, Smith worked as a schoolteacher and later as a steel plant foreman.
 He also scouted for the Chicago Cubs.
 Smith had a quiet, reserved temperament, but in his later years he stood up for Negro leaguers in their struggle to be inducted into the Baseball Hall of Fame.
 He died in 1983 in Kansas City, Missouri.
 It was not until 2001 that he was posthumously inducted into the Baseball Hall of Fame.